Skip to main content

 Best practices

 Only request capabilities your codemod truly needs.
-For example, if you only need to read files, document that your codemod won’t write or delete files.
+For example, if you only read config from the repo, you don’t need any capabilities at all.

 In your README, explain why each capability is required and what operations use it.